brandongregory/dndhelp/src/5e-build-guides/poisoner-builds.md

 ## <a name="The-State-of-Poison-Damage-in-5e"></a>The State of Poison Damage in 5e

-Poison is an iconic way to kill someone with a long history in DnD, but the mechanics of 5e present us with a very mixed bag.
+Poison is an iconic way to kill someone with a long history in DnD, but the mechanics of 5e present us with a mixed bag.
 The various damage types are all balanced, which means that the easier it is to get a damage type, the more creatures have resistance or immunity; poison is the most common damage type, which means it has the most creatures with resistance or immunity.
 The Poisoner feat allows you to ignore resistance to poison damage, which is a nice perk, but it doesn’t solve the problem of poison immunity.

 As of _Keys from the Golden Vault_, here are the stats on creatures with resistance or immunity to poison damage.